Chalk home page

 vendor_client.api_key = os.getenv("MY_VENDOR_KEY")

-If you really want to assign a variable in the outer scope, you can using Python’s global keyword.
+If you really want to assign a variable in the outer scope, you can use Python’s global keyword.

 vendor_client: VendorClient